 For the past ten years, Gorgi was a regular co-host on Network Ten’s ‘The Project’, a valued member of the panel, co-hosting alongside Peter Helliar, Waleed Aly, Lisa Wilkinson & Carrie Bickmore.
 Prior to this, Gorgi’s vast experience in television has seen her co-host the Logie Award winning morning show ‘The Circle’ alongside Chrissie Swan, Yumi Stynes and Denise Drysdale on Channel Ten.
 Gorgi previously was the Melbourne reporter and travel presenter on ‘The Today Show’ and the Melbourne reporter for ‘Early Edition News’, both on the Nine Network, as well as a regular reporter on the 6pm Nine News Bulletin.
 Gorgi has also hosted ‘Holidays for Sale’ and the Victorian travel show ‘Postcards’.

 Gorgi is an accomplished and classically trained singer and professional stage performer.
-Gorgi was the surprise hit on The Masked Singer where she made it all the way to the Grand Final and was revealed as Monster on the show that captivated the nation.
+Gorgi was the surprise hit on the first season of The Masked Singer where she made it all the way to the Grand Final and was revealed as Monster on the show that captivated the nation.
 A fan favourite, Gorgi performed soul stirring ballads from strong female artists and achieved third place in Australia’s first season of the worldwide sensation.

 Gorgi is an ambassador for Ronald McDonald House (Victoria and Tasmania).
 In 2016, Gorgi, along with Meshel Laurie and Tim Minchin raised awareness for the survivors of child sex abuse by the Catholic Church, raising over $100,000 for a campaign to send survivors of sexual abuse to Rome.